 Starting in Scotland, England or Wales makes little difference unless there are important geographic elements to consider, such as the distance between your company and a favoured port, or the need for hills, grassland, etc.

 People overseas seem to think there are massive cultural differences in the UK, but most people are the same.
 They are either British with different accents, or they are British but are first, second or third-generation Eastern/Arabic (typically Pakistani, Afghani and Romanian).
 The state of Texas is three times larger than the UK.
-Yet few people think that Texans are highly different in terms of culture.
+Despite this, few people think that Texans have a different culture.

-There are only a few minor differences between the different sections of the UK.
-But they shouldn’t affect your business too much.
-For example, Wales has dual-language signs on the roads, and Scotland has its own type of cash money.
-There are regional newspapers and TV shows, but both dying forms of communication.
-Furthermore, buying property in Scotland is a little different, and Scotland has its own Companies House for company registration, which shouldn’t matter unless Scotland is the first place you set up your new startup business.
+There are only a few minor differences between the different sections of the UK, so they shouldn’t affect your business too much.
+For example, Wales has dual-language signs on the roads, and Scotland has its own type of money.
+There are regional newspapers and TV shows, but both are dying media formats.
+Furthermore, buying property in Scotland is a little different, and Scotland has its own Companies House for company registration.
+However, this shouldn’t matter unless Scotland is the first place you set up your new startup business.

 Marketing a brand in a new place is always challenging.
 Even so, this guide covers the basic information you need before you enter the UK market.